fredericGette/wp81mouseJiggler/README.md

 # wp81mouseJiggler
 Turn your _Lumia 520_ into a kind of _Microsoft Bluetooth Mobile Mouse 3600_.
+There is no graphical interface and it is a Proof-of-Concept before realising another more polished version.

-Example with a Chromebook:
+Example of result with a Chromebook:
 ![video capture ChromeOS](lumiaMouse520_chromeos.gif)
 (animated gif optimized with [gifsicle](https://github.com/kohler/gifsicle))